Master More JSON Schema's Subtleties

 Null values in the merge patch are given special meaning to indicate the removal of existing values in the target.

-OpenAPI Specification 3.0 and previous versions of OAS used an earlier draft of JSON schema and employed the nullable
+OpenAPI Specification 3.0 and previous versions of OAS used an earlier draft of JSON schema and employed the nullable keyword to indicate a property supported a null value in addition to the other values allowed for that schema.

 properties: